 So I watched him prep for the soup, cut up the potatoes, slice the bacon (yes, I said BACON), and get ready to create the roux . . .

 Much to my horror, my incredibly intelligent husband was about to pour all the liquid quickly into the pot with the bacon fat and flour.
 Sweet hell!
 Say it isn’t so!

 “I mean . . .
 I saw they say to pour it in slowly, but I didn’t really think it mattered that much.”

 Ummmm, it matters.

 It made me realize that I need to be a lot more explicit in my directions on the blog.
-I am by no means an expert chef.
-I’m a home cook.
-But I’ve been a home cook for awhile, so there are some things that I’ve learned through trial and error.
-One of them is that when you are making a roux (a fat + flour = a thickening agent for a soup or a sauce, called a roux), you have to add the liquid that follows really slowly.
+I am by no means an expert chef; I’m a home cook.
+But I’ve been a home cook for a while, so there are some things that I’ve learned through trial and error.
+One of them is that when you are making a roux (a fat + flour = a thickening agent for a soup or a sauce, called a roux), you have to whisk in the liquid that follows really slowly.

 - 4 slices of thick cut bacon diced into small pieces

 - 3 cups of chicken stock see note